 You may also like: Guide to Ibogaine – The Ibogaine Experience, Benefits & Side Effects

-Luckily, the substance is legal in Mexico, where ibogaine clinics and retreats can operate freely.
+Luckily, the substance is tolerated in Mexico, where ibogaine clinics and retreats can operate freely.
 I had the pleasure to speak to Tom Feegel, the Founder and CEO of Beond, an odd combination between a luxury retreat, a medical facility and wellness center that treats some of the hardest cases of addiction, trauma and depression.
 We discussed some of the compound’s unique properties, experience, therapeutic effects and more.

 The ibogaine Beond uses is manufactured, using the natural plant root bark.
 However, it's purified, tested and concentrated because the facility's medical staff wants to be precise with the dosage.